open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Starfighters

-Each model in Starfighter represents a single ship of fighter or bomber scale referred to throughout as Ships.
+Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as Ships.

 ## Ship Movement

-Ships in Starfighter are flying at high speeds meaning they need to be carefully manoeuvered.
+Ships in Squadrons are flying at high speeds meaning they need to be carefully manoeuvered.
 The following additional rules apply to moving your Ships.

 ### Compulsory Movement